Travelling to Dubai? Pick the right policy

 Taxi's - Another popular means of getting around in Dubai by using the taxi service, which is relatively cheap and available 24/7.
 Taxies are metered and the price will vary according to how far you want to travel.
 If you are coming from the airport, then all fares will start at 25 AED as standard.

 Currency and tipping

 Being part of the United Arab Emirates, Dubai uses the Arab Emirates Dirham (AED) as its currency.
-Notes range from five to one thousand and you'll find atms dotted around everywhere.
-Most places accept Master and Visa cards, though the smaller restaurants and shops in the surburban neighbourhoods of Dubai may only accept cash.
+Notes range from five to one thousand and you'll find ATMs dotted around everywhere.
+Most places accept Master and Visa cards, though the smaller restaurants and shops in the suburban neighbourhoods of Dubai may only accept cash.

 Quirky things you didn't know about Dubai

-Bring jumpers and sweaters - Yes, Dubai can get as hot as 45 degrees during the summer, but you'll still need to pack those sweaters and hoodies, along with your flip flops and swimming costumes.
+Bring jumpers and sweaters - Yes, Dubai can get as hot as 45 degrees during the summer, but you'll still need to pack those sweaters and hoodies, along with your flip-flops and swimming costumes.
 Why?
-Well, while outside in the street there's soaring dessert temperatures - inside the malls, hotels, restuarants and entertainment centres, the air conditioning can take temperatures as low as 18 degrees!
+Well, while outside in the street there's soaring dessert temperatures - inside the malls, hotels, restaurants and entertainment centres, the air conditioning can take temperatures as low as 18 degrees!
 As you'll be likely spending most of your time indoors, taking warmer clothing is strongly advised.

 There are no pavements - Because temperatures can get so high, especially during the summer, no one really goes outside.
-If you want to get anywhere in Dubai, most people use the 24/7 taxi service, and other forms of public transport.
-As such, there's little need for pavements in a city were no one does any walking outside!
+If you want to get anywhere in Dubai, most people use the 24/7 taxi service and other forms of public transport.
+As such, there's little need for pavements in a city where no one does any walking outside!